-Driven by Boubyan Bank's continuous endeavors for adopting professional practices in management and control under the prime objective of delivering the best to our customers, shareholders and other stakeholders, we maintained during 2023 a proper implementation of the "Governance Framework" in line with the bank's "Governance Manual".
-We ensured adequate compliance with the Corporate Governance and Sharia Governance requirements of the Central Bank of Kuwait ("CBK").
-We implemented as well the latest Corporate Governance requirements issued by the CBK on 10 September 2019 as per the requirements of Governance Instructions.
+Driven by Boubyan Bank's continuous endeavors to adopt professional practices in management and control under the prime objective of delivering the best to our customers, shareholders, and other stakeholders, we maintained a proper implementation of the "Governance Framework" in line with the bank's "Governance Manual" throughout 2024.
+We ensured adequate compliance with the Corporate Governance and Sharia Governance requirements issued by the Central Bank of Kuwait ("CBK").
+Moreover, we have complied with the latest Corporate Governance requirements issued by the CBK on September 10th 2019.